Learning Fair Models without Sensitive Attributes: A Generative Approach: Proposed Framework

-In this section, we introduce the details of the proposed framework FairWS for learning fair models without sensitive attributes.
-Without sensitive attributes to achieve fair models, our basic idea is to estimate sensitive attributes by exploring relevant features and adopting the estimated sensitive attributes for fair classifiers.
-However, how can we effectively estimate sensitive information given that the sensitive attributes have a dependency on both relevant features and labels remains a question.
-To fully capture the dependency on accurately estimating sensitive attributes, we assume that each observed data $\left\{x_i^z, x_i^r, y_i\right\}$ is sampled from a probabilistic generative process which involves the latent sensitive information $a_i$ and latent data representation $z_i$.
+In this section, we introduce the details of the proposed FairWS for learning fair models without sensitive attributes.
+Without sensitive attributes to achieve fairness, our basic idea is to estimate sensitive attributes by exploring relevant features and adopting the estimated sensitive attributes for learning fair classifiers.
+However, how to effectively estimate sensitive information given that the sensitive attributes have a dependency on both relevant features and labels remains a question.
+To fully capture the dependency for accurately estimating sensitive attributes, we assume that each observed data $(\mathbf{x}_i^z, \mathbf{x}_i^r, \mathbf{y}_i)$ is sampled from a probabilistic generative process which involves the latent sensitive information $\mathbf{a}_i$ and latent data representation $\mathbf{z}_i$.
 Thus, FairWS models the probabilistic generative process to estimate sensitive information and utilizes the estimated sensitive information to learn fair classifiers.
-Next, we will introduce the probabilistic generative model for sensitive attribute estimation followed by fair classifier learning.
+Another important issue is about how to incorporate the estimated sensitive information to learn fair classifiers.
+To resolve this problem, we introduce a regularization term to train a fair classifier with the generated latent representation of sensitive attributes.
+We will first introduce the probabilistic generative model for sensitive attribute estimation followed by fair classifier learning.